Breast Revision in Miami

+Searching for a trusted breast revision surgeon in Miami?
 Selecting the right surgeon to perform your breast augmentation is the single most important thing you can do to increase your chances of a satisfactory result without complications.
-However, even if the most talented surgeon performs the procedure perfectly, there is always a (slight) risk of complications, thanks to the unpredictability of the human body.
+However, even if the most talented surgeon performs the procedure perfectly, there is always a (slight) risk of complications, thanks to the unpredictability of each patient’s response to the surgery.

 For example, patients who smoke generally do not heal as well as non-smokers — not enough oxygen reaches the tissues as they heal; this can contribute to a poor final result or a complication.
 And, some patients are more prone to scarring than others and develop keloids (raised scars) after breast augmentation surgery.
 Also, a patient who returns to exercise or strenuous activity too early is more likely to impair healing and/or affect the implant position, adversely affecting the final result.
 Finally, implants are not intended to be lifelong devices.
 Although they will last for many years, they age and may eventually need to be replaced.